DOMjudge/domjudge/CONTRIBUTING.md

 Also if you have a problem and you are not 100% sure this is a bug, please first ask/discuss it on the mailinglist.

-We also have an [IRC channel](https://webchat.freenode.net/?channels=domjudge) on the Freenode network: server irc.freenode.net, channel #domjudge.
+We also have a [Slack Workspace](https://domjudge.org/chat).
 You're welcome to join here and ask questions, provide feedback, or just have a chat.
-Note that response times may range from a few minutes to hours.
+Note that response times may range from a few minutes to hours, partly because people might be in different timezones.

 ## Patches / pull requests